dylanjustice/AndcultureCode/clean-code/ERROR-HANDLING.md

 catch unhandled exceptions where they occur and gracefully translate those errors in a properly encapsulated fashion before letting them flow through or around the system to layers that would otherwise have zero context.

+## Define Exception Classes in Terms of a Caller's Needs

+Errors can be classified in multiple ways, such as by source (what component caused it) or by type (device failure vs. network failure vs. programming errors).
+However, we should define exception classes by how they are caught.
+It is not beneficial to throw 5 different kinds of exceptions when the caller only cares about 2 types of exceptions.

+When working with third-party APIs it is a best practice to wrap their API in your own class.
+This allows you to convert their error handling into exceptions that make sense for your application, rather than passing along third-party exceptions.
+This minimizes dependencies and allows you to more easily handle API changes.
+It also makes mocking third-party calls easier when testing code.